-As an online user, you have probably encountered dark patterns several times.
-Dark patterns are deceptive designs that appear in many forms with the aim of manipulating users.
-They are in a gray area of legality; not quite legal, but not quite illegal either, although organizations like the noyb are actively fighting against them.
+As an internet user, you have probably encountered Dark Patterns several times.
+Dark patterns are deceptive designs that come in many forms with the aim of manipulating users.
+You are in a gray area of legality; not entirely legal, but not entirely illegal either, although organizations like the noyb are actively fighting against it.

-So what happens if you accidentally use such designs on your cookie banners that should comply with the GDPR?
-And how can you still create a positive user experience without using deceptive designs or risking a fine?
+So what happens if you accidentally use such designs on your cookie banners that should be GDPR compliant?
+And how can you still create a positive user experience without deceptive designs or the risk of a fine?

-In this article, we’ll address all of these questions and answer the following:
+In our article, we address all of these questions and answer the following:

 - What is a dark pattern?

-- Does the GDPR say anything about it?
+- Does the GDPR say anything about this?

-- How are dark patterns used in cookie banners to force users to consent?
+- How are dark patterns used in cookie banners to force user consent?

-- How can you make your cookie banner legal to increase your consent rate?
+- How can you legally design your cookie banner to increase your consent rate?

 What is a dark pattern?

-The main purpose of a Dark Pattern is to entice users (whether they’re on a website or scrolling through an app) to do something they didn’t really want to do, like buy products or sign up for something.
-Here are a few cookie banner examples of Dark Patterns:
+The main purpose of a dark pattern is to trick users (whether they’re scrolling on a website or through an app) into doing something they really didn’t want to do, e.g. B. Buying products or signing up for something.
+Here are a few cookie banner examples of dark patterns:

-- A cookie banner that displays a preference option instead of a decline option (and does not display the purpose categories of data collection and processing).
+- A cookie banner that displays a opt-out option instead of an opt-out option (and does not display the purpose categories of data collection and processing)

-- A cookie banner that ticks all your categories for data processing in advance.
+- A cookie banner that pre-ticks all your data processing categories

 Does the GDPR say anything about this?